 After the hit and run accident

-The first thing you should do after a hit and run is record as much information as you can about the fleeing automobile.
-Pay attention to and write down these things if you can:
+The first thing you should do after a hit and run is to record as much information as you can about the fleeing automobile, writing down anything you remember.
+Write down these things if you can remember anything at all:

 - Vehicle make